CarolinaAmateurRadioClub/Website/_posts/2018-08-17-new-update.md

 title: Carolina Radio Club
 layout: post
 published: true
-date: 2020-03-28
+date: 2020-06-09
 ---

-**٭٭DUE TO THE CURRENT CORONAVIRUS PANDEMIC SITUATION OUR CLUB MEETINGS, FUNCTIONS, & TESTING ARE SUSPENDED UNTIL FURTHER NOTICE...
-PLEASE STAY TUNED TO OUR SOCIAL MEDIAS FOR UPDATES ON WHEN WE WILL RESUME REGULAR OPERATION...
+**٭٭WE HAVE RESUMED TESTING & CLUB MEETINGS AS OF 6/1/2020.
+SOCIAL DISTANCING WILL BE IN EFFECT AT ALL MEETINGS & TEST SESSIONS AND MASKS WILL BE REQUIRED.
 THANK YOU FOR YOUR UNDERSTANDING DURING THIS DIFFICULT TIME٭٭**{: style="color: red;" }

 **Meetings**  We meet on the first three Thursdays of the month.